Updated: Jun 18, 2019

 “How much do you weigh, Michael?”
 Nurse Angie asked.

-“I weighed 163 before yesterday, but I’ve been through a lot in the last 24 hours.”
+“I used to weigh 163, but I’ve been through a lot in the last 24 hours.”

 The day before the exam I was allowed to eat breakfast, but that’s all.
-I consumed nothing but water and some chicken broth for 20 hours or so before the exam.
+I consumed nothing but water and chicken broth for the 20 hours before the exam.
 I never got hungry thanks to the distracting effects of the laxative.

 Nurse Angie seemed very pleased that I was getting a colonoscopy just days before my 50th birthday.
 “You’re right on schedule!” she beamed.
 Whatever makes her happy.